karan51ngh/RedditRefresh/README.md

 # Reddit Post and Comment Deleter

-This script allows you to delete your old Reddit posts and comments automatically.
+This script allows you to mass-delete your old Reddit posts and comments.
-It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a given time threshold.
+It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a particular sub-reddit you posted to, or on a given time threshold.

 ## Usage

-1. Clone the repository: `git clone https://github.com/JosemyDuarte/reddit-cleaner.git`
+1. Clone the repository: `git clone https://github.com/karan51ngh/RedditRefresh.git`
 2. Install the required packages: `pip install -r requirements.txt`
 3. Go to [https://www.reddit.com/prefs/apps](https://www.reddit.com/prefs/apps) and create a new "script" type application.
 You can name it whatever you like and set the description and about url to anything you want.